martent/sitesearch/README.md

 Point a browser on your host system to http://127.0.0.1:3030.
 Editing of the project files on your host system will be reflected when you hit reload in your browser.

 When you run the `vagrant up` command for the first time it creates an Ubuntu 14.04 based Vagrant box with a ready-to-use development environment for the application.
 This will take some time.
-Vagrant will start quick after the first run.
+Vagrant will launch fast after the first run.

 ## Server Provisioning